 To make use of the PDU-Set concept in 5GS, it is needed to provide means for the 5GS to identify the packets constituting a PDU-Set at N6 interface/UPF.
 Given that the number of PDUs constituting a PDU Set changes dynamically, this solution uses an in-band signalling for that purpose.
-In this solution a 3GPP specified content of the RTP extension header to carry PDU Set specific information is introduced.
-This RTP extension header is not encrypted.
-This RTP extension header is separated from privacy protected payloads.
+In this solution a 3GPP specified content of an extension header to carry PDU Set specific information is introduced..
+This extension header is separated from privacy protected payloads.